Matatika/matatika-docs/content/workspaces.md

 /api/workspaces/{workspace-id}/invitations/{invitation-id}
 {:.path .path-DELETE}

-Cancels an invitation
+Cancels a pending invitation `invitation-id` to the workspace `workspace-id`.

 ### Prerequisites
-- Must be an owner profile
+- The user must be the owner of workspace `workspace-id`

 ### Request
 #### cURL Example